 Lymphatic malformations are benign lesions of vascular origin that show lymphatic differentiation.
-It is considered the lymphatic equivalent of a hemangioma of blood vessels.
+Specifically, they are vascular malformations and not vascular tumors as per the 2018 ISSVA classification of vascular anomalies 5.

-This article focuses on the general features of Lymphatic malformations.
-For a specific discussion in other locations, please refer to the articles:
+This article focuses on the general features of lymphatic malformations.
+For a specific discussion in other locations, please refer to:

 - head and neck: cystic hygroma (cystic or nuchal lymphangioma)